 - Turn the heat back down and add the garlic, cumin, paprika and chilli flakes, stirring frequently.

-- While the chilli is cooking, make the rice according to packet instructions / your own preferences (or heat the tortillas).
+- While the chilli is cooking, make the rice according to packet instructions / your own preferences (or warm the tortillas).

 - When the chilli is ready, stir in the chopped coriander and serve with the rice, lime quarters and extra coriander as garnish.